alunmorris/Multi-channel-wireless-voltmeter/README.md

 **Construction** The range may be poor or non-existent if the NRF24L01+ is mounted right behind and parallel to the MPU part.

 ##Car battery monitor application
 I have fitted a transmitter inside an OBD-2 plug (the European car diagnostic standard).
 12V is always live on the interface.
 A 3.3V regulator powers the MPU and NRF24L01+.
+The switches and negative voltage test components are omitted.

 ![DSC_2034_300x198](https://user-images.githubusercontent.com/4630866/100904465-f55ee680-34be-11eb-9bbf-50b8507cc48f.JPG) ![DSC_2033_300x254](https://user-images.githubusercontent.com/4630866/100904035-7b2e6200-34be-11eb-94e8-f1383603a0f9.JPG)